-You have the following rig ıhts. ---------------------------- ------- complaint at the address above.

-□ To ask us to limit use or sharing for treatment, payment, or health care operations.
-You can ask to limit sharing with family members or others.
+□To ask us to limit our use or sharing for treatment, payment, or health care operations.
+You can ask to limit sharing with family members or others that help with your care or pay for your care.
 We may allow your dependents to ask for limits.
-We will try to honor your request, but we do not have to do so. □ To ask to get confidential communications in a different way or place.
+We will try to honor your request, but we do not have to do so.
+Your request to limit our use or sharing must be made in writing.

+□ To ask to get confidential communications in a different way or place.
 For example, at a P.O.
 Box instead of your home.
-We will agree to your request when a disclosure could endanger you.
-We take verbal requests.
+We will agree to your request as allowed by state and federal law.
+We take verbal requests but may ask you to confirm your request in writing.
 You can change your request.
 This must be in writing.
-Mail it to the address below. □ To see or get a copy of certain HI.
+Mail it to the address below.

+□To see or get a copy of certain HI.
 You must ask in writing.
 Mail it to the address below.
 If we keep these records in electronic form, you can request an electronic copy.
-You can have your record sent to a third party.
 We may send you a summary.
 We may charge for copies.
 We may deny your request.
-If we deny your request, you may have the denial reviewed. □ To ask to amend.
+If we deny your request, you may have the denial reviewed.

+□To ask to amend.
 If you think your HI is wrong or incomplete you can ask to change it.
 You must ask in writing.
 You must give the reasons for the change.
+We will respond to your request in the time we must do so under the law.
 Mail this to the address below.
-If we deny your request, you may add your disagreement to your HI. □ To get an accounting of HI shared in the six years prior to your request.
-This will not include any HI shared for the following reasons. (i) For treatment, payment, and health care operations; (ii) With you or with your consent; (iii) With correctional institutions or law enforcement.
-This will not list the disclosures that federal law does not require us to track. □ To get a paper copy of this notice.
+If we deny your request, you may add your disagreement to your HI.

+□To get an accounting of when we shared your HI in the six years prior to your request.
+This will not include when we shared HI for the following reasons. (i) For treatment, payment, and health care operations; (ii) With you or with your consent; (iii) With correctional institutions or law enforcement.
+This will not list the disclosures that federal law does not require us to track.

+□ To get a paper copy of this notice.
 You may ask for a paper copy at any time.
-You may also get a copy at our website, (myuhc.com/communityplan).
-Using Your Rights □ To Contact your Health Plan.
-Call the phone number on your ID card.
-Or you may contact the UnitedHealth Group Call Center at 1-800-396-1942, or TTY/RTT 711. □ To ask that we correct or amend your HI.
-Depending on where you live, you can also ask us to delete your HI.
+You may also get a copy at our website.

+□ In certain states, you may have the right to ask that we delete your HI.
+Depending on where you live, you may be able to ask us to delete your HI.
+We will respond to your request in the time we must do so under the law.
 If we can't, we will tell you.
+If we can't, you can write us, noting why you disagree and send us the correct information.

+Using Your Rights

+□To Contact your Health Plan.
+If you have questions about this notice, or you want to use you rights, call the phone number on your ID card.
+Or you may contact the UnitedHealth Group Call Center at 1-866-842-4968, or TTY/RTT 711.

-If we can't, you can write us, noting why you disagree and send us the correct information. □To Submit a Written Request.
-Mail to: UnitedHealthcare Privacy Office MN017-E300 PO Box 1459 Minneapolis MN 55440 □To File a Complaint.
-If you think your privacy rights have been violated, you may send a
+☐ To Submit a Written Request.
+Mail to:

+UnitedHealthcare Privacy Office MN017-E300 PO Box 1459 Minneapolis MN 55440

+□To File a Complaint.
+If you think your privacy rights have been violated, you may send a complaint at the address above.